Class: Aws::SecretsManager::Client

 #list_secrets(params = {}) ⇒ Types::ListSecretsResponse

-Lists all of the secrets that are stored by Secrets Manager in the AWS account.
+Lists the secrets that are stored by Secrets Manager in the Amazon Web Services account, not including secrets that are marked for deletion.

 -